Walworth County Court Records

 Civil filing fees:

-Civil filing fees in Wisconsin are established by statute and include a base filing fee plus surcharges.
+Civil filing fees in Wisconsin are set by statute and include a base filing fee plus surcharges.
 Key examples from the statewide fee schedule include:

-Electronically filed cases use the Wisconsin Court System’s eFiling platform.
-Government entities are exempt from the e-filing fee, and parties who receive a fee waiver under Section 814.29(1) are also exempt.
+Cases filed electronically use the Wisconsin Court System's eFiling platform.
+Government entities are exempt from the e-filing fee, as are parties who receive a fee waiver under Section 814.29(1).

 Small claims:

 Small claims cases involving $10,000 or less (excluding personal injury claims over $5,000) are filed and heard in the circuit court.
-Jury trial demands in small claims cases carry an additional $89 fee, plus a per-juror charge.
+If you demand a jury trial in a small claims case, expect an additional $89 fee plus a per-juror charge.

 Property records:

-Real estate documents, including deeds, mortgages, liens, and plats, are maintained by the Walworth County Register of Deeds.
-The office operates the Landshark online portal for searching and purchasing copies of land records.
-Uncertified copies are $2.00 for the first page and $1.00 for each additional page of the same document.
-Certified copies add $1.00 per document.
-An internet convenience charge of $3.00 per session applies to online purchases.
+Real estate documents — including deeds, mortgages, liens, and plats — are maintained by the Walworth County Register of Deeds.
+The office runs the Landshark online portal for searching and purchasing copies of land records.
+Uncertified copies cost $2.00 for the first page and $1.00 for each additional page of the same document; certified copies add $1.00 per document.
+Online purchases carry a $3.00 internet convenience charge per session.
 The Register of Deeds is located at 100 W. Walworth Street, Room 102, P.O.
 Box 1001, Elkhorn, WI 53121, and can be reached at (262) 741-4233.

 Walworth County Family Court Records

-Family law matters in Walworth County are heard by the circuit court.
-Wisconsin does not maintain a separate family court; instead, the circuit court’s family division handles all domestic relations cases.
-Types of family law proceedings include dissolution of marriage (divorce), legal separation, annulment, child custody and placement, child support, paternity, adoption, domestic violence restraining orders, and guardianship of minors.
+Family law matters in Walworth County are heard in the circuit court's family division — Wisconsin doesn't maintain a standalone family court.
+The family division covers dissolution of marriage (divorce), legal separation, annulment, child custody and placement, child support, paternity, adoption, domestic violence restraining orders, and guardianship of minors.

 Searching family case records:

-Family case docket information can be viewed through the WCCA online search using the party name or case number.
-Detailed file copies must be requested from the Clerk of Circuit Court.
+Family case docket information can be viewed through the WCCA online search using a party name or case number.
+If you need copies of specific documents, contact the Clerk of Circuit Court directly.

 Family filing fees: